Northern Ireland marks 50 years since Bloody Sunday

 Prime Minister Boris Johnson told Parliament on Wednesday that Bloody Sunday was “one of the darkest days in our history” and that the country “must learn from the past.”

+Michael McKinney, whose brother William was among the victims, criticized the British government's plans to make it harder to prosecute military veterans for alleged offenses committed years earlier.

+“They are trying to deny us justice because they are scared to face justice.
+But we want to send a very clear warning to the British government.
+If they pursue their proposals, the Bloody Sunday families will be ready to meet them head on," McKinney said.

-Irish President Michael D. Higgins is expected to deliver a message to affected families later Sunday.
+Irish President Michael D. Higgins is expected to deliver a message to the affected families later Sunday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.